-Unit code: T/615/3827
+Unit code: T/615/3827 RQF level: 3

-Diabetes especially Type 2 Diabetes is a growing Healthcare issue in the UK.
+Diabetes especially Type 2 Diabetes is a growing healthcare issue in the UK.
 Many service users will have diabetes, and the associated complications associated with it.
-This can seriously affect quality of life and in some cases, can lead to the need for limb amputation causing enormous physical and psychological challenges for the service user.
+This can seriously affect quality of life and, in some cases, can lead to the need for limb amputation, causing enormous physical and psychological challenges for the service user.

-An understanding of the physiology behind the condition, associated complications and associated treatment and care needs will enhance your understanding and care of these service users.
+In this unit learners will develop an understanding of the physiology behind the condition, associated complications and associated treatment and care needs, which will enhance their understanding and care of these service users.